MaximeLionel/csapp/4_2 Logic Design and the Hardware Control Language HCL4.md

 	```

 ## Differences between combinational logic circuits and logical expressions in C
-* A combinational circuit has the property that the outputs continually respond to changes in the inputs, while a C expression is only evaluated when it is encountered during the execution of a program.
+* In a combinational circuit, the outputs continually respond to changes in the inputs, while a C expression is only evaluated when it is encountered during the execution of a program.
+* In a combinational circuit, the logic gates only operate over the bit values 0 and 1, while logical expressions in C allow arguments to be arbitrary integers, interpreting 0 as false and anything else as true.
+* In a combinational circuit, it does not have any partial evaluation rules.
+The gates simply respond to changing inputs.
+However, logical expressions in C have the property that they might only be partially evaluated.
+	* Example

 # Practice Problem 4.9